 Schwannomas are benign, slow-growing tumors originating from Schwann cells.
 Though rare, 25-45% of schwannomas occur in the head and neck, with only 4% arising from the nasal cavity and paranasal sinuses [4].
 These tumors affect both genders equally, and the vestibulocochlear nerve is their most common site of origin [5].
 In this case, it develop at nasolabialarea which is second reported case in Malaysia.

 Schwannomas in the facial region, especially the upper lip, are considered uncommon [6].
 They typically present as solitary, movable, elastic-soft subcutaneous masses.
 Differential diagnoses, such as nasolabial cysts, should be considered, as the clinical presentation and MRI findings of schwannomas beneath the alar base may appear similar [7].
-In this case, initial diagnosis of nasolabial cyst was made due to the similar presentation with schwanoma until histophathological result proven it as schwannoma.
+In this case, an initial diagnosis of nasolabial cyst was made due to the similar presentation with schwanoma until histophathological result proven it as schwannoma.

 Histologically, schwannomas can be categorized into different subtypes, including common, plexiform, cellular, epithelioid, and ancient [2].
 In this case, the histopathological findings were consistent with schwannoma showing spindle cells arranged in compact hypercellular Antoni A areas and myxoid hypocellular Antoni B areas with observed verocay bodies, distinguishing it from neurofibroma.
 Differentiating schwannoma from neurofibroma is critical since solitary neurofibromas may be linked to neurofibromatosis, with malignant transformation occurring in 5-16% of cases [8].